uclahs-cds/pipeline-call-mtSNV/README.md

 ## License

-Author: Alfredo Gonzalez (alfgonzalez@mednet.ucla.edu), Takafumi Yamaguchi (tyamaguchi@mednet.ucla.edu)
+Author: Alfredo Gonzalez (alfgonzalez@mednet.ucla.edu), Takafumi Yamaguchi (tyamaguchi@mednet.ucla.edu), Jieun Oh (jieunoh@mednet.ucla.edu)

 Call-mtSNV is licensed under the GNU General Public License version 2.
 See the file LICENSE for the terms of the GNU GPL license.

 Call-mtSNV takes a single aligned BAM or pair of normal tumor bams and does variant calling for mtDNA.

-Copyright (C) 2021 University of California Los Angeles ("Boutros Lab") All rights reserved.
+Copyright (C) 2024 University of California Los Angeles ("Boutros Lab") All rights reserved.

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.